hadjShell/CSC2033-Team1-Project/README.md

 create, update, delete and add people to a course.
 Able to update and delete assignments.
 Approve users.
 View security log

+### ➔ Dependency
+There are two folders `students_submission` and `teachers_submission` in the `static` folder.
+You can reset the student one by `init_db()`.
+Please bear with us submitting some files inside the teacher one, because it is crucial to the testing.
+Assignments must exist if there are students taking it.

+### ➔ Deployment
+The university virtual machine did not work well, and the deployment services online take charges.
+Therefore, We do not deploy this project.